OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-nodes-partial.md

 ### How do I read messages from the Sequencer feed? {#how-do-i-read-messages-from-the-sequencer-feed}

-<p>Running an Arbitrum relay locally <a href="https://developer.offchainlabs.com/node-running/running-a-node#feed-relay">Feed Relay </a> gives users the ability to subscribe to the Sequencer feed at for real-time data as the Sequencer accepts and orders transactions off-chain. </p>
+<p>Running an Arbitrum relay locally as a <a href="https://developer.offchainlabs.com/node-running/running-a-node#feed-relay">Feed Relay </a>gives users the ability to subscribe to the Sequencer feed at for real-time data as the Sequencer accepts and orders transactions off-chain.</p>

 <p></p>